 Make sure you also explore the outside display windows decked out in Christmas decor, and visit Santa at Macy’s SantaLand.

 6. Millennium Park – McCormick Tribune Ice Rink

 Located inside Millennium Park, this ice rink is open and free to the public if you have your own ice skates.
-If you need to rent some they are available for $12 a pair and lockers are available on-site, too.
+If you need to rent some skates they are available for $12 a pair.
+Lockers are available on-site to free up your arms while you skate.
 While you are here make sure to visit Cloud Gate, better known as “The Bean.”

 7. Zoo Lights and Holiday Magic